Coping with Exam Stress: What Really Helps 2026 | Spickprofi

 • 20–30 minutes of daily exercise: lower cortisol, improve sleep.

-• Don't sacrifice sleep: the brain continues to learn during sleep.
+• Don't sacrifice sleep: The brain continues to learn during sleep.

-• Avoid social isolation: short conversations with friends or family relieve pressure.
+• Avoid social isolation: Short conversations with friends or family relieve pressure.

-Exam Stress Pills & herbal remedies
+Exam Stress Pills & Herbal Remedies

-Among herbal remedies for exam stress, valerian (sleep-promoting, to be taken in the evening), ashwagandha (adaptogenic, dampens the cortisol response during chronic stress), and passionflower (calming, anxiety-relieving) have gained a good reputation.
-Bach flower remedies like Rescue Drops are used by many students during exam periods — the effect is individual, but the placebo effect with stress is real and should not be underestimated.
+Among herbal remedies for exam stress, valerian (sleep-promoting, to be taken in the evening), ashwagandha (adaptogenic, dampens cortisol response during chronic stress), and passionflower (calming, anxiety-relieving) have gained a good reputation.
+Bach flower remedies like Rescue Drops are used by many students during exam periods — the effect is individual, but the placebo effect with stress is real and not to be underestimated.

 💡 Caffeine with caution:

-Exam stress during the exam period — the roadmap
+Exam Stress during the Exam Period — the Roadmap

 Security brings peace of mind